 Motoi Yamamoto awed us with his salt maze floor installations.
-This month, he takes it a level higher, with a crumbling staircase, also of salt.
+This month, he takes it a level higher, with a crumbling staircase, also made entirely of salt.

 Salt has a special place in Japanese death rituals because it is handed out at funerals and sprinkled to ward off evil.
-Salt also holds great personal bearing to Yamamoto because of his sister’s tragic death at an old age.
+Salt also holds great personal bearing to Yamamoto because of his sister’s tragic death at a young age.
+This profound loss has deeply influenced his work, infusing it with a sense of mourning and remembrance.

-This piece, called Utsemi, is also sentimental to the Japanese population and all of the nations who have experience devastating earthquakes.
-Blocks of salt are stacked on top of each other to form a flight of stairs and crumbles at an earthquake.
+This piece, called Utsemi, is also sentimental to the Japanese population and all of the nations who have experienced devastating earthquakes.
+Blocks of salt are meticulously stacked on top of each other to form a flight of stairs, which crumbles as if shaken by an earthquake.
+This visual metaphor is powerful, evoking the fragility of life and the sudden, unpredictable nature of natural disasters.

 Source: Mymodernmet